Medical expert of the article

 Treatment of sympathetic ophthalmia

-Treatment of sympathetic ophthalmia with systemic steroids is usually effective.
-And the long-range vision prognosis is good.
-Immunosuppressive agents are also indicated and contribute to a reduction in the dose of steroids.
+Treatment of sympathetic ophthalmia with systemic steroids is usually effective and the long-term prognosis for vision is good.
+Immunosuppressive agents are also indicated and help reduce the steroid dose.